 In poker, a four of a kind is simply four cards with the same value.
 So, if your five-card hand ends up with 7-7-7-7-4, congratulations, you've got 'quads'!

-Four-of-a-Kind is the second most common poker hand, consisting of four cards with the same rank.
+Four-of-a-Kind is the second most common poker hands chances of winning, consisting of four cards with the same rank.

 Four Aces makeup the best 4-of-a-Kind hand:

-The rank or denomination is the most essential factor in this hand rating. for example, is a Four-of-a-Kind hand that trumps any lower-ranking hand, such as 4-of-a-Kind Tens, Nines, and so on.
+The rank or denomination is the most essential factor in this hand rating. for example, is a Four-of-a-Kind hand that trumps any lower-ranking poker hands chances of winning, such as 4-of-a-Kind Tens, Nines, and so on.

 A few more instances of this style of hand are as follows: